-- The RINEX file must cover the entire duration of the AeroPoint survey and flight, from the moment the first AeroPoint was turned on to the moment the last AeroPoint was turned off.
+- The RINEX file must cover the entire duration of the AeroPoint survey and flight, from when the first AeroPoint was turned on to when the last AeroPoint was turned off.

 - The maximum file size of the RINEX file is 100MB.

-- The duration of the survey is given as GPS or UTC time when you select the RINEX upload option.
-Make sure your file covers the the time period of the AeroPoint survey using the correct timezone.
+- The survey duration is given as GPS or UTC time when you select the RINEX upload option.
+Make sure your file covers the time period of the AeroPoint survey using the correct timezone.

-- You must know the coordinate reference system of the measurements in the RINEX file (must match your site).
+- You must know the coordinate reference system of the measurements in the RINEX file (it must match your site).

 How to Use This Feature?

 The RINEX upload option is now available for sites set up on local coordinate systems.
 To upload:

 - Drag in your images and name the dataset following the PPK upload steps here.

 - Select the RINEX Upload option on the Control page after selecting your AeroPoint survey and drag your RINEX file into the upload window.

 - Enter in your base station coordinates in the fields at the bottom.